 People United (“We“) are committed to protecting and respecting your privacy.
-This statement is made in light of the requirements of the Data Protection Act 1998 (the “Act“) and the new General Data Protection Regulation (“GDPR“), that comes into effect 25 May, 2018, in order to alert you to our data processing practices which will govern how any Personal Information we collect from you will be processed.
+This statement is made in light of the requirements of the Data Protection Act 1998 (the “Act“) and the General Data Protection Regulation (“GDPR“), that came into effect 25 May 2018, in order to alert you to our data processing practices which will govern how any Personal Information we collect from you will be processed.

 For the purposes of the Act the data controller is People United of Canterbury Innovation Centre, University Road, Canterbury, Kent, CT2 7FG.
-We are also registered with the Charity Commission for England and Wales under charity number 1126729 and we are registered with the Independent Commissioners Office (ICO) under registration reference ZA220497.
+We are also registered with the Charity Commission for England and Wales under charity number 1126729 and we are registered with the Information Commissioner’s Office (ICO) under registration reference ZA220497.
 If you have any questions about this policy, please contact us.

 What information do we collect?